What Are The Fight, Flight, Freeze, Fawn Responses?

 • Feeling "frozen" or unable to move

 Both physiological and psychological stress may shift your body and mind into survival mode.
-Humans are not the only animals that experience it.
-Other animals may also react in this way to danger.
+Humans are not the only animals that experience this response.
+Other animals may also react to danger in this way.

 The fight-or-flight response often safeguards us and keeps us alive.
-However, these responses can also be triggered when they do not fit the situation or may stay "turned on" for longer than needed.
-When this happens, it could have mental and physical health consequences.
+However, these responses can also be activated when they do not fit the situation or may stay "turned on" for longer than needed.
+When this disproportionate reaction happens, it could have mental and physical health consequences.

 Whether you experience fight, flight, freeze, or fawn may depend on your body's natural urges and how you react to conflict or stress.
 No one response may be "better" than others, as all the responses are reactions to distress and exist to shield you.
-You may still experience profound stress or anxiety whether you run or fight.
+You may still experience profound stress or anxiety whatever your default response may be.

 You may freeze if you feel overwhelmed by your physical or emotional sensations.
 Some individuals might freeze in a traumatic situation if they believe or know they are unable to escape or fight back.
-This response may be due to previous attempts to fight or run that were unsuccessful in similar situations.
+This response may be due to previous attempts to fight or run in similar situations that were unsuccessful.

 A fawn response is often associated with abusive relationships and traumatic interpersonal experiences.
-For example, someone who has unsuccessfully attempted to flee or fight may subconsciously or consciously fawn by attempting to appease someone abusive toward them in an effort to potentially escape or shields themselves from further abuse.
+For example, someone who has unsuccessfully attempted to flee or fight abusive situations in the past may subconsciously or consciously fawn by attempting to appease their abuser in an effort to shield themselves from further abuse.

 Getty/Vadym Pastukh